 Highlights: Stout, Composed, Adaptable

-They are distinctive for its sturdy stature, but this is contrasted to extremely loose and floppy ears.
-Even so, this Spanish dog breed is less centered around its exact style and more for its ability to track, run and hunt.
+They are distinctive for their sturdy stature, but this is contrasted to loose and floppy ears.
+Even so, this Spanish dog is less centered around its exact style and more for its ability to track, run and hunt.
 Spanish Pointers, after all, are formidable hunting dogs.

-Not only did they have high stamina but were also adaptable on the field.
-In other words, they’re the perfect hunting dog for just about any terrain in the region.
+Not only do they have high stamina but they’re also highly adaptable on the field.
+In other words, these pointers are the perfect hunting dog for just about any terrain.
+Despite having the high abilities, this dog doesn’t get as much recognition as the German Shorthaired Pointer.

 Burgos Pointer Temperament